RosaWagner/Borel/README_en.md

 ## Borel’s different styles

-To answer the need of several instances —such as more traditional teachers or less conventional publishers— *Borel* comes in different styles.
+To answer the need of several instances—such as more traditional teachers or less conventional publishers—*Borel* comes in different styles.

 |                 | Borel | Borel Orn | Borel Orn Round | Borel Display | Borel Display Round | Borel FR Traditional |
 |-----------------|-------|-----------|-----------------|---------------|---------------------|----------------------